borune/tutorial--framework-rev.eng-elf-on-remote/README.md

-# How to setup the framework for reverse engineering an ELF executable from a MacOs
+# How to setup a framework for reverse engineering an ELF executable from a macOS
-We will use `vagrant` to set up a virtual mashine running Ubuntu.
+We will use `vagrant` to set up a virtual machine running Ubuntu.
 Then use GDB to explore the program dynamicly.
-And lastly connnect a browser on the host (MacOs) to the GDBGUI on the remote (Ubuntu), for a more plesant GDB experience.
+And lastly connect a browser on the host (MacOs) to the GDBGUI on the remote (Ubuntu), for a more pleasant GDB experience.

 ## host: